 If you’re looking for a high-paying 2nd job, look no further than your computer screen.
 You can create your own second job using Craigslist.
-And the good news is that you can get these jobs without a college degree.
+And the good news is that you can get find employment even if you don’t have a 4 year degree.

 I wish this idea had come to me through my own genius brain power, but alas it didn’t.
 A client told me about it.
 Her son Martin was laid off last year.
 He was desperate to get out of debt and make money.
 He was a construction worker, and you can imagine how easy it is to find work in the housing industry right now.
 He simply placed a free ad on Craigslist under household services and skilled services.
 He put an ad in as a handyman and the rest is history.
 Within a very short time, his phone was ringing off the hook.
 The key for Martin was that he thought about what people might need rather what he wanted to do.
 He worked his way up from small jobs like installing shelves in a retired baker’s house to installing custom cabinets at JCPenney’s.